dyashkir/dyashkir.github.com/_posts/2011-12-21-Nodejs-tutorial-for-Heather-Payne-and-Ladies-Learning-Code-Part-2.md

 I put our small server into a public [github repository](https://github.com/dyashkir/nodejs_tutorial_llc) that you can view or get the code from.

 Next step is to have some code to have witty one liners.
 Should not be too bad.
 Best to try and do it yourself first.
 Next week I will cover this, we will also modify out awesome server to be able to serve flat html files (so we do not need to encode our html right in the code).
-After that we will do some fun AJAX and user side (inside browser) javascript.
+After that we will do some fun AJAX and user side (inside browser) Javascript.

 Hopefully this has been helpful, I enjoyed writing this.
 If there are any problem with code, you want to ask any question or offer suggestions contact me on twitter [@dyashkir](https://twitter.com/#!/dyashkir) or leave comment here.